 What is the problem?
 Much as we do not want it, your computer may be stolen.
 In fact, Gartner reports that one laptop is stolenevery 53 seconds.
 The theft can mean that you’d be losing out on all your important data.

 What you need to do?
 Do not keep your laptop or computer unattended.
-Invest in a good encryption technology so nobody can decipher the data you have on it.
-A full disk encryption will help you protect yourself and your business from a data breach.
+Invest in good encryption technology so nobody can decipher the data you have on it.
+Full disk encryption will help you protect yourself and your business from a data breach.
 Do not forget to have a proper backup in place.

 In the end, some of the best ways to prevent data loss are to take care of your device.